 Resignation in children only happens when parents are not responsive to their child’s needs – a damaged relationship to their parents also carries into adulthood, and adults involved often have higher rates of depression and heart diseases.(sadly I cannot name a source for this as the source I read this is not in English)

 When Farnese arrived at Vritannis traveling with Guts, her interaction with her father didn’t change much.
 Mister Vandimion hasn’t seen his own daughter for a while – she actually went missing too and they probably weren’t even sure she was still alive! – and yet he isn’t even giving her a warm greeting.
 Not a single word of worry or care in the way he speaks.
-Instead he mentions how she will face a trial because she went into hiding after her unit, the Iron Chain Knights, got destroyed during the Rebirth Scene.
+Instead he mentions how she will face a trial because she went into hiding after her unit, the Iron Chain Knights, got destroyed during the Birth Ceremony.
 He says how she sullies the name of the Vandimion family and expects her to behave in his mansion.

 Farnese is unable to bring out a single word and just nods along, as she has always done.